-Introduction to Preparing For English Assessments
+Introduction to preparing for English assessments

+Do you know how to prepare for English assessments?
+Students often ask us how to study for English for the HSC and Year 11.
 Different assessment tasks require different study approaches, and this can be stressful if you don’t know how.

-But don’t worry, in this part of our Beginner’s Guide to Acing HSC English, we’ll give you an overview of useful study practices for a complete range of assessment tasks you’ll face throughout Years 11 and 12.
+In Part 5 of our Beginner’s Guide to Acing HSC English, we’ll give you an overview of useful study practices for a complete range of assessment tasks you’ll face throughout Years 11 and 12.

 School assessments are very important as they have a cumulative effect on your mark.
 If you aim to score Band 6 for English, you need to be scoring 90% or above from the first assessment task you complete.